RahulKumar-98/osticket-prereqs/README.md

 <img width="758" height="144" alt="22" src="https://github.com/user-attachments/assets/d43a2aa7-a381-4f1d-a34a-3ef04388f079" />

 <p>
-Next, we will click on "Disable Inheritance" found on the bottom left of the "Advanced Security Setting for ost-config.php" pop-up window.
+Next, we will click on "Disable Inheritance" found on the bottom left of the "Advanced Security Settings for ost-config.php" pop-up window.
 You will be prompted with a message asking to "Remove all inherited permissions", we will select that to remove all inherited permissions.
 </p>
 <br />

 <img width="797" height="328" alt="23" src="https://github.com/user-attachments/assets/4032db12-9895-49fa-9070-89fb95e46b43" />

 <p>
-In order to enable permissions or add permissions for everybody, in this case, we can select "Add" in the "Advanced Security Setting for ost-config.php" pop-up window.
+In order to enable permissions or add permissions for everybody, in this case, we can select "Add" in the "Advanced Security Settings for ost-config.php" pop-up window.
 Next we will click "Select a principal" and enter "Everyone" in the text box under "Enter the object name to select".
 Click "Check Names" and then "OK".
 </p>
 <br />